Can Your Car Insurance Company Send You to Collections If You Don’t Pay Your Bill?

 Collections agencies use a number of tactics to collect money owed to companies by individuals.

-As soon as your account gets sent to a collections agency, you’re responsible for settling the debt with the collections agency – not your insurance company.
+As soon as your account gets sent to an insurance collection agency, you’re responsible for settling the debt with the collections agency – not your insurance company.

-Ideally, you’ll make the payment to the collections agency in full immediately.
+Ideally, you’ll make the payment to the insurance collections agency in full immediately.

 One popular tactic used by collections agencies is to list your unpaid account on your credit report.
 This can negatively impact your credit score for years into the future – even after you’ve paid the collections agency.
 Some credit scoring systems (including newer models like FICO 9 and VantageScore 3.0) ignore debts that have been paid.
 Older models, however, do not.